MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Bug Fixing
  - A team has submitted their lineup, and the other team could not submit their lineup, it skipped the process (No lineup setting for the other team) [00:00](https://www.loom.com/share/67dab820e93e4a90b53995155a53d8bb)
+ - [01:55](https://www.loom.com/share/ab1d7eebaf8246ea87f818428cf5e0d4) It is allowing a player to play with the player he played with in previous round
  - Issue with admin directing to event setting page (It is redirecting to /admin page)
  - Submit lineup is not properly sending data to other client, the other screen being blank - Need to organize rounds in ascending order from `submit-lineup-response`.
 When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1
  - When saving a team and creating another team, it does not update the player list.
 That need to be updated properly